microcks/microcks.io/content/documentation/overview/main-concepts.md

 `Mocks` - or simulations as we sometimes call them - **are fake API or service implementations** inferred from the aggregated knowledge base.
 In a nutshell, you feed Microcks with your `Artifacts`, and it immediately produces `Mocks` available on specific endpoints.

 You can use these endpoints to play around with your API as if it were real.
 As an API owner, you can start collecting consumer feedback.
-As a developer, you can start developing and using this API without bothering with external dependency.
+As a developer, you can start developing and using this API without bothering with any external dependencies.
 You don't even have to write code!

 {{< image src="images/documentation/concepts-mocks.png" alt="Mocks" zoomable="true" >}}